Albert0i/probabilistic-data-structure/README.md

 [TOPK.RESERVE](https://redis.io/docs/latest/commands/topk.reserve/)

-AI is the thing help to improve efficiency but the quality depends.
-HE may drive you away and astray after all.
-AI is created by human and I don't believe in human, that's why I don't believe in AI.
+AI is the thing helps to improve efficiency but quality depends, HE drives you away and astray after all.
+AI is crafted by human and I don't believe in human, that's why I don't believe in AI.

 #### VI.
 Bibliography